donkeytravel/donkeytravel.github/_posts/2019-02-01-education.md

 ---
 layout: post
-title:  "Education must also train one for quick, resolute and effective thinking."
+title:  "Education must also train one for quick, resolute and effective thinking in Plaka."
-categories: [ Jekyll, tutorial ]
+categories: [ Jekyll, tutorial, travel ]
-image: 3.jpg
+image: plaka.jpg
 ---
 There are lots of powerful things you can do with the Markdown editor